zhengthomastang/MOT_Annot/README.md

 ### Environment

-The code was developed and tested with Python 3.6 on Ubuntu 16.04.
+The code was developed and tested with Python 2.7.15 on Windows 10.
 Other platforms may work but are not fully tested.

 ### How to Use